kubedb/docs/docs/guides/mongodb/concepts/mongodb.md

     - `streetAddresses` (optional) are the list of a street address to be used on the Certificate.
     - `postalCodes` (optional) are the list of postal code to be used on the Certificate.
     - `serialNumber` (optional) is a serial number to be used on the Certificate.
-      You can found more details from [Here](https://golang.org/pkg/crypto/x509/pkix/#Name)
+      You can find more details from [Here](https://golang.org/pkg/crypto/x509/pkix/#Name)
   - `duration` (optional) is the period during which the certificate is valid.
   - `renewBefore` (optional) is a specifiable time before expiration duration.
   - `dnsNames` (optional) is a list of subject alt names to be used in the Certificate.